tar -xvf bader.tar.gz && cd bader`

 get projection, use this one rather the one in projection_v.1.1.2.tgz

-export FC=gfortran CC=gcc
+.export FC=gfortran CC=gcc

 meson setup _build